CsabaDu/CsabaDu.DynamicTestData/README.md

 ## Usage

-Here is a basic example of how to use CsabaDu.DynamicTestData in your project:
+Here are some basic examples of how to use CsabaDu.DynamicTestData in your project.

+Note that test parameters can be Initialized dinamically.

 ```csharp
 using CsabaDu.DynamicTestData;